 January-February:

-Line up Committee members as needed to share in duties
+Line up Committee members as needed to share in duties during Festival

-Meet with the City Recreation Manager and the Executive Director to review the Lindley Park user’s agreement for that year.
-Make appropriate changes and submit for approval

-Finalize contract with city (coordinate with Executive Director).
-Submit contract and paperwork to the office for payment to the City

 Review the budget as prepared by the Executive Director and Finance Committee; offer input before approval by the Board

-If any expenses are expected beyond park improvements and park rental fee, submit expense estimate budget to Secretary/Treasurer and Division Coordinator before expenditures begin.
+If any expenses, such as electrical improvements, are expected beyond park improvements and park rental fee, submit expense estimate budget to Secretary/Treasurer and Division Coordinator before expenditures begin.
 Watch for the deadline on this to be given by Secretary/Treasurer each year

 March-April:

-Present any changes in Lindley Park contract to Board (coordinate with Executive Director)

-Recommendations made on what park improvements should be undertaken for the year.
+Recommendations made on what park improvements should be undertaken for the year, whether Sweet Pea initiated or City initiated.
 Secure Board approval

-Report Board’s decision to Parks Supervisor as well as other appropriate officials and review timeline for completion as well as appropriate time for payment
+Meet with Parks Supervisor as well as other appropriate officials and review approval and/or timeline for completion as well as appropriate time for payment

 Submit paperwork to office for payment on park improvements